-- The capital subsidy will be attuned against the last few instalments of repayment of bank loan.
+- The capital subsidy will be attuned against the last few installments of repayment of bank loans.

 - The capital subsidy admissible under the scheme will be reserved in the “subsidy reserve Fund Account” (Borrower-wise) in the records of the bank which is the financer.
 No interest will be charged on this by the bank.
 In view of this, for the resolutions of changing interest on the loan component, the subsidy amount should be excluded.

 - Interest subsidy shall be provided for the First two Years of bank loan sanctioned as per the net outstanding balance in the account.

 - The banks should levy interest on an annual basis and claim interest subsidy accordingly during this period.